Skip to primary navigation Skip to content Skip to footer

 Quick Details

-Adult Ages 13+
+Ages 13+

-Youth Ages 4-12
+Ages 4-12

-Child Ages 3 and under
+Ages 3 and under

 Free

-Group (Caboose Adventure) Group of up to 15 people for exclusive use of the Caboose.
+Group of up to 15 people for exclusive use of the Caboose.

-Board the concert train at Sheepscot station for a steam-powered ride through the wild pine forests, farmlands and hamlets of the Sheepscot Valley to Alna Center where music, food, drink, and fun awaits.
+Board the concert train at Sheepscot station for a steam-powered ride through the wild pine forests, farmlands and hamlets of the Sheepscot Valley to Alna Center where music, food, and fun awaits.

 Ticket price includes the steam train ride, concert admission (general seating on benches, or bring your own chair) as well as parking at Sheepscot.
 Note that passengers requiring extra assistance may have difficulty navigating the platforms and stairs at Alna Center.
 Well-behaved dogs are allowed at the discretion of the Conductor.